ibpdas/ValueLine/README.md

 - where progress genuinely takes longer
 - which decisions and conditions accelerate or block impact

-By distinguishing conditions, maturity and outcomes, ValueLine makes progress visible, expectations realistic and strategic choices clearer.
+This three level causal model makes progress visible, expectations realistic and strategic choices clearer.

 ### Caveat – scope and boundaries